-Disable: You need to enter a prefix manually.
+Disable: You need to enter a prefix manually on the LAN page.

 Note: If more than one WAN port is enabled with Prefix Delegation, the LAN port will assign the prefix of the latest enabled WAN port to the LAN clients.